Vaguery/klapaucius/README.md

 The project is written in Clojure 1.7, and depends heavily on [Midje](https://github.com/marick/Midje/) for testing.

 ## Using the library

+### Project status

+`push-in-clojure "0.1.5-SNAPSHOT"` includes a fully working interpreter, but is undergoing rapid expansion (thus the `SNAPSHOT` designation).
+A number of non-critical issues and extensions will be put in place for the 0.2 stable release.
+No significant structural changes to the Push language should crop up in that period.

 ### Project dependencies